-In the institute building at Campus North a three-phase renewable electricity grid is operated as the INES smart grid.
+A three-phase, renewable electricity grid is operated as the INES Smart Grid.
 Three photovoltaic generators with 2.16 kW peak power each and a 4.6 kW wind generator provide renewable energy.
-For the temporary storage of electrical energy a stationary battery is charged, water is separated into the elements hydrogen and oxygen by an electrolyzer, or the traction battery of the battery electric vehicle is “refueled”.
-As energy consumers three offices of the Georg-Dietrich building are integrated into the grid.
-In the evenings or on cloudy days energy is supplied from the stationary battery or from converting the stored hydrogen into electricity using a fuel cell.
+For the temporary storage of electrical energy, a stationary battery is charged, water is separated into the elements hydrogen and oxygen by an electrolyzer, or the traction battery of the battery electric vehicle is 'refueled.'
+As energy consumers, three offices of the Georg-Dietrich Bilding are integrated into the grid.
+In the evening or on cloudy days energy is supplied from the stationary battery or from converting the stored hydrogen into electricity through a fuel cell.

-The intelligent control of each component is realized via a predictive energy management, which considers weather and demand forecasts.
+The intelligent control of each component is realized via a predictive energy management, which considers weather and demand forecast data.
 The automation and communication structure is based on SPS.
-This forms the backbone of the energy management system which includes monitoring the grid states, controlling the various components, and predicting energy production and demand.
+This forms the backbone of the energy management system, which includes monitoring the grid states, controlling the various components, and predicting energy production and demand.